Foo Fighters unleashed

 Endless waves of sonic fury can wear down even the most enthusiastic audience, but Grohl and company seemed to know when and where to change it up, dropping in enough emotional twists to manage the mood.
 Things like drummer Taylor Hawkins singing “Cold Day in the Sun” from a 15-foot hydraulic platform that lifted his drum set above the stage.
 Or Grohl dedicating the slow-building “Times Like These” to Butch Vig, the legendary Madison producer who produced the Foos’ Wasting Light and, of course, Nirvana’s Nevermind.

-In the end, the band played for a whopping three hours, unleashing more than 20 songs capped off by a blistering rendition of “Best of You” (It’s our “Freebird,” Grohl, quipped) and a four (!) song encore.
+In the end, the band played for a whopping three hours, unleashing more than 20 songs capped off by a blistering rendition of “Best of You” (It’s our “Free Bird,” Grohl, quipped) and a four (!) song encore.
 Any way you cut it, that’s what we call supersizing your experience.